maroomartin/portfolio/manual.md

 The **Jeep Gladiator** is a capable and versatile off-road vehicle, but like any tool, it performs best when used with intention.
 From engaging Off-Road Mode to learning when to air down your tires, this manual covers not just the *how*—but the *why* behind each step.

-> ### **Before You Begin: Who This Manual Is For**
-> - New Jeep Gladiator owners eager to explore off-road adventures
-> - Beginner off-roaders with little or no experience in desert environments
-> - Overlanders looking to develop safe, respectful, and eco-conscious driving habits
-> - Anyone interested in high desert terrain—its beauty, risks, and rewards
->
-> If you’re already an experienced rock crawler or seasoned desert explorer, this guide may feel like a refresher—but even pros can benefit from sustainable trail practices.

 ### What You'll Learn
 - How to prepare your Jeep and gear for high desert conditions
 - Driving techniques tailored to sand, rock, and steep grades